How to Improve Dairy Cow Performance

 Lysine Deficient Diets

 Producers often wonder how to improve dairy cow feed efficiency.
 Many dairy cattle are fed diets that do not provide sufficient amounts of lysine.
 The graphic below looks at amino acids as a percent of composition.
 It is not possible to provide enough lysine with corn and soybean meal alone without overfeeding other nutrients, feeding overly expensive diets or causing health problems.
 A nutritionist's goal is to match up protein sources with the cow's lysine requirement and do so in the most efficient and cost-effective manner.

 In 2001, the National Research Council (NRC) conducted a meta-analysis and determined the breaking point for MP Lysine is 7.2 percent.
 MP Lysine is the amount of lysine passing through the rumen and into the small intestine in a form that is available for absorption.
 This level of metabolizable protein:

 - Optimizes milk component levels

-- Create potential for palatability issues when animal-based bypass protein sources such as blood meal and fish meal are fed to meet this level
+- Creates potential for palatability issues when animal-based protein sources are fed to meet this level